Firearms regulation in Finland: Licensing

 With the changes to the EU Firearms Directive, rifles with a magazine capacity of more than 10 cartridges and pistols with a magazine capacity of more than 20 cartridges were put into category A, or prohibited weapons.
-In Finnish nomenclature these firearms were added to the specially dangerous category, which essentially restricts their availability to established practical shooters and those actively participating in reservist activities.
-The same firearms can be used with lower capacity magazines without being considered specially dangerous.
+In Finnish nomenclature these firearms were added to the particularly dangerous category, which essentially restricts their availability to established practical shooters and those actively participating in reservist activities.
+The same firearms can be used with lower capacity magazines without being considered particularly dangerous.